 Leveraging the technology that we use for our Retail and Travel offerings, we also offer "transport as a service" ("TaaS") enterprise products (marketed as Swvl Business) for businesses, schools, municipal transit agencies and other customers that operate their own transportation programs.
 These products include, among other things, access to our Swvl Business platform, use of our proprietary technologies, consulting and reporting services and use of the vehicles and drivers on our network to operate such transportation programs.
 We package our TaaS products to meet the specific needs of each customer.
-As of June 30, 2022, more than 370 companies across diverse industries, including technology, finance, food and beverage, consulting and healthcare, use our TaaS products.
-During 2022, we have expanded our Swvl Business offerings by introducing "software as a service" ("SaaS") products, which allow customers with their own vehicle fleets to utilize the benefits of our platform and technologies.
-We plan to continue our SaaS expansion efforts throughout the third and fourth quarters of 2022.
+As of December 31, 2021, more than 250 companies across diverse industries, including technology, finance, food and beverage, consulting and healthcare, use our TaaS products.
+We also announced plans to expand our Swvl Business offering by introducing "software as a service" ("SaaS") products in 2022, which will allow customers with their own vehicle fleets to utilize the benefits of our platform and technologies.

 Our business was founded on February 8, 2017 by Mostafa Kandil, our Chief Executive Officer, Mahmoud Nouh and Ahmed Sabbah.
 We launched our first commuter services in Cairo, Egypt in March 2017, before expanding to Alexandria, Egypt the same year.
-As of June 30, 2022, we have expanded our operations to over 135 cities across over 20 countries.
+As of December 31, 2021, we have expanded our operations to multiple cities across seven countries, with our core Retail offering available in select cities in Egypt, Kenya, Pakistan and Jordan.
 In January 2019, we commenced operations in Nairobi, Kenya.
 Namely, in the second half of 2019, we commenced operations in major cities in Pakistan, including Lahore, Islamabad and Karachi, and relocated our headquarters from Cairo, Egypt to Dubai, United Arab Emirates.
-In 2020 and 2021, we also launched TaaS offerings in the United Arab Emirates, Jordan, Saudi Arabia, Malaysia and the United Arab Emirates.
-In 2022, our acquisitions of controlling interests in Shotl and Viapool and acquisitions of Volt Lines, door2door and Urbvan have enabled us to expand our global footprint and offer TaaS and/or SaaS products in Switzerland, France, Italy, United Kingdom, Japan and Kuwait.
+In 2020 and 2021, we also launched TaaS offerings in the United Arab Emirates, Jordan, Saudi Arabia and Malaysia.